samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

     }),
    );
    ```

    would both apply the `border` class to the `Image` element.

    The second parameter to `designable` is an string which can be used
    to identify the element in the rendered markup.

+  ?> **Note:** You will notice there is new addition of a BodyWrapper which will
+  render as a simple `div` around the body.
+We found this was good practice to
+  make a wrapper slot for components you expect to have as editors.
+It allows
+  the theme to be applied to the wrapper div and keep separation of theme from
+  component.
+If you replace the body with different type of editor, it will
+  maintain the same styles you apply to BodyWrapper div.

 ### Adding styling